nautobot/nautobot-app-golden-config/docs/user/external_interactions.md

 # External Interactions

+This document describes external dependencies and prerequisites for this App to operate, including system requirements, API endpoints, interconnection or integrations to other applications or services, and similar topics.

 ### From the App to Other Systems

 - Git integrations are required, this is generally `tcp/22` or `tcp/443` to the git repository.